ervaude/fs_code_snippet/Documentation/Administrator/Index.rst

 Configuration
 -------------

-All configuration is done via TypoScript constants which are editable in the constant editor in the TYPO3 backend.
+Most configuration is done via TypoScript constants which are editable in the constant editor in the TYPO3 backend.

 * The TemplateRootPath can be overwritten with constant `{$plugin.tx_fscodesnippet.view.templateRootPath}`.
 However the fallback mechanism of
 `FLUIDTEMPLATE` could be used as well to override the default template.